freebsd/freebsd-src/sys/cam/ctl/README.ctl.txt

  - Support for multiple ports
  - Support for multiple simultaneous initiators
  - Support for multiple simultaneous backing stores
+ - Support for VMWare VAAI: COMPARE AND WRITE, XCOPY, WRITE SAME and UNMAP commands
+ - Support for Microsoft ODX: POPULATE TOKEN/WRITE USING TOKEN, WRITE SAME and UNMAP commands
  - Persistent reservation support
  - Mode sense/select support
  - Error injection support
- - High Availability support
+ - High Availability clustering support with ALUA
  - All I/O handled in-kernel, no userland context switch overhead.

 Configuring and Running CTL:
 ===========================

- - After applying the CTL patchset to your tree, build world and install it on your target system.

- - Add 'device ctl' to your kernel configuration file.
+ - Add 'device ctl' to your kernel configuration file or load the module.

- - If you're running with a 8Gb or 4Gb Qlogic FC board, add 'options ISP_TARGET_MODE' to your kernel config file.
-Keep in mind that the isp(4) driver can run in target or initiator mode, but not both on the same machine.  'device ispfw' or loading the ispfw module is also recommended.
+ - If you're running with a 8Gb or 4Gb Qlogic FC board, add 'options ISP_TARGET_MODE' to your kernel config file. 'device ispfw' or loading the ispfw module is also recommended.

  - Rebuild and install a new kernel.